 ___ Keep houseplants out of reach of children and pets.
 A number of plants are poisonous.

-___ Make certain television sets and other heavy items are secure so they cannot be tipped over.
+___ Make certain TV sets and other heavy items are secure so they can't be tipped over.

 ___ Remove unnecessary extension cords.